-Location: Dalhousie is 80 kilometers from Pathankot, is markedly different and off the beaten track.
-Sprawlled over five hills, Dalhousie has serenity with its own distinctive flavor.
+Location: Dalhousie, situated 80 kilometers from Pathankot, is markedly different and off the beaten track.
+Sprawling over five hills, Dalhousie has serenity with its own distinctive flavor.
 Attractive cottages and villas cling to the deodar and pine mantled hills of Dalhousie.

 Khajjiar - The Sylvan Meadow